 Logs also provide another key benefit: they tend to be very small.
 For that reason, they are much easier to transmit and store than many other types of data, such as events.

 It’s not enough to simply configure an application to emit log data.
-You’ve probably heard of the following philosophical thought experiment: “If a tree falls and no one is around to hear it, does it make a sound?”
 In the case of log data, if the data is produced but it’s not properly collected and stored, that log information is lost.
 Log data needs to be sent somewhere—ideally, a centralized location where it can be properly analyzed and retrieved as needed, in context with data from other services.

 However, centralized data collection is just one step in the log management process.
 Log management involves taking care of every part of the logging lifecycle, from the moment log data is emitted to its eventual archival or deletion.

 Many modern applications include microservices, distributed systems, and cloud-based services, with each part of the system emitting its own log data.
 For example, let’s say you need to know which HTTP requests have the longest average response time in your application.
 If your application is distributed, multiple services could be making HTTP requests, and you’ll only be able to compare them if the log data is available in one place.
 That’s where successful log management comes in.

 - Reduce context switching: Storing your log data in one place removes the need to switch between tools and contexts.
 If your log data is stored in different places, you potentially need to check multiple locations and tools in order to debug an issue.